lexe-app/lexe-public/SECURITY.md

 Some additional details:

 - Verifying the remote attestation is done programmatically inside the user's mobile app as part of the secret provisioning process.
 But how does the user know that their mobile app is _actually_ doing the verification, instead of simply accepting all attestations?
 In short, the mobile apps are open-source and reproducible as well.
-- Note that Rogue Raven, who has access to Lexe's software signing key, can release a malicious update.
+- Note that Rogue Roger, who has access to Lexe's software signing key, can release a malicious update.
 In order to protect against this, a security conscious user must first verify the node build before approving the new measurement inside their mobile app, which begins the secret provisioning step for the new measurement.
 Due to how key derivation for SGX sealing works, secrets provisioned into an old measurement are not accessible to a new program with a different measurement unless the secret is re-provisioned into the new program, so a malicious update which the user does not approve is not able to access any sensitive information previously provisioned into the enclave.
 - Users should be aware that app registries such as Google Play or the App Store may contain malicious client software if Lexe's software signing key has been compromised or if the registry itself has been compromised.
 Security-conscious users should verify their mobile client builds or simply run their own mobile build from source.

 ### Sealing the provisioned root seed